Richard McDowell

-Richard William McDowell (born 29 June 1973) is a New Zealand soil scientist and former first-class cricketer.
+Richard William McDowell (born 29 June 1973) is a New Zealand freshwater and soil scientist and former first-class cricketer.
 A professor at Lincoln University, McDowell was awarded the Hutton Medal of the Royal Society Te Apārangi in 2021.

 Biography

 McDowell was born at Invercargill on 29 June 1973.
 He studied in New Zealand at Lincoln University, graduating with a Bachelor of Science with first-class honours in 1996, before studying in England for his PhD at the University of Cambridge.
-His doctoral thesis, completed in 2000, was titled Processes invoved in controlling phosphorus release to surface and sub-surface runoff.
+His doctoral thesis, completed in 2000, was titled Processes involved in controlling phosphorus release to surface and sub-surface runoff.

-While studying at Cambridge, McDowell played first-class cricket for Cambridge University Cricket Club in 1999, making a single appearance against Kent at Fenner's.
+While studying at Cambridge, McDowell played first-class cricket as a middle-order batsman for Cambridge University in 1999, making a single appearance against Kent at Fenner's.